skanjo/samer.kanjo.net/README.md

 For Inter and Roboto fonts, I am using [font-files](https://github.com/fontsource/font-files) from Fontsource to select the font files and CSS I would like to use on this site.
 For Font Awesome, I am using [Font Awesome Free](https://github.com/FortAwesome/Font-Awesome/tree/6.x/js-packages/%40fortawesome/fontawesome-free) to select the font files and CSS I would like to use on this site.
-I am importing Font Awesome CSS into Tailwind in order to shakeout unused class.

 All licenses for the fonts are included in source.